maxbechtold/dirt-rally-pace-notes/README.md

 # dirt-rally-pace-notes

-This collects transcriptions of DiRT Rally pace notes, contributions welcome.
-These notes enable co-op playing where one player drives the car and the other acts as co-driver reading the notes.
+This repository collects transcriptions of DiRT Rally [2.0] pace notes, contributions welcome - see below.

+The pace note *system* can help rally beginners to better understand the co-driver calls.
+The pace note *transcriptions* enable co-op playing where one player drives the car and the other acts as the co-driver reading the notes: https://www.youtube.com/watch?v=BRZHE8-c-_c

-Now that DiRT Rally 2.0 has long since been released, I'll try and update the system and pace notes.
+This project started after the release of the original DiRT Rally.
+It has been updated for DiRT Rally 2.0 (DR2).
 > This is how the differences in DR2 are given.

-My goal is to provide the game's pace notes as accurately as possible (given the manual process of writing the notes from replays) in a concise notation that people can read quickly and adapt to their needs or translate.
+The goal is to provide the game's pace notes as accurately as possible in a concise notation that people can read quickly and adapt to their needs or translate.
+In order to read the pace notes you should first take a look at the notation system below.

 ## Understanding pace notes
-You should read this [blog entry](http://blog.codemasters.com/dirt/04/co-driver-calls-explained/) by the guy that reads the pace notes in the game.
+You should read this [blog entry](http://blog.codemasters.com/dirt/04/co-driver-calls-explained/) by the guy that reads the pace notes for the original DiRT Rally.

 ## System

-There doesn't seem to be an official notation, but [this one](http://www.automobilemag.com/news/a-beginners-guide-to-rally-pace-notes/) looks thorough to me and can be used to understand the following (simplified) notation.
+There doesn't seem to be an official notation, so [this one](http://www.automobilemag.com/news/a-beginners-guide-to-rally-pace-notes/) mostly inspired the following (simplified) notation.

 ### Corners
 In ascending severity: ``x6, x5, x4, x3, x2, x1, SQx, HPx, ACx`` where ``x`` is either ``l`` or ``r``.